trinhoftheworld/Project-Descriptions-for-Review/Front End/Build a Portfolio Site.md

 ## Evaluation (v.1)
 Your project will be evaluated by a Udacity reviewer according to the rubric below.
 Be sure to review it thoroughly before you submit.
 Your "project meets specifications" if it meets specifications in all the criteria.
 ![rubric](http://imgur.com/uhX3YFo.jpg)

+## How Grading Works

+We have created a document that gives rubric specific instructions to help you grade this project.You can access the document here: [Build a Portfolio Site - Best Practices](https://docs.google.com/document/d/1TMTRhrm7Boz1uic9Ji5zfhu-QtimaxVMKqPdVldr-8A/edit)

+It is VERY IMPORTANT that you read this document before you begin evaluating projects.
+Ensure you work with the guidelines given in the document for each evaluation.